onetwo360/360-viewer/README.md

 - Image caching / preloader
 - Animate on load

+### Milestone 1 - October 2013
+- avoid moving zoom-lens beyond image / constraint on edge (NB: probably makes more sense to limit center of lense to image.)

 ## TODO

 ### Initial version

-- avoid moving zoom-lens beyond image / constraint on edge
 - gif progress indicator
 - connect with API
     - test/make sure it works also wit small data sets of 1. picture